- Our Work

 Object return type declarations

-If argument type declarations specify the expected type for a function’s arguments, return type declarations specifies the expected type of the returning value.
+If argument type declarations specify the expected type for a function’s arguments, return type declarations specify the expected type of the returning value.

 Parameter Type Widening